mattstratton1/nextjs-no-netlify/workshop-script.md

 Show the content of the new netlify.toml file

-1. Run `git status`, see that `netlify.toml` file is untracked
+1. `git status` should show that `netlify.toml` is untracked
 2. `git add netlify.toml`
 3. `git commit -m “Add netlify toml”`
 4. `git push`

    ...which is the same as `git push origin main`.
 And yes, we’re pushing to main, that’s OK in this demo

-(note: `netlify open` to go to the netlify dashboard for the site)
+> **Note** can use `netlify open` to go to the netlify dashboard for the site

-## Define how to reach the PostgreSQL database
+## Define which PostgreSQL and Redis the app should use

 * Go to the Aiven Console, and to the PostgreSQL service page
 * Copy the SERVICE URI
-* Use `netlify env:set DATABASE_URL ‘THE-POSTGRES-SERVICE-URI’` - remember we’ll need to quote the URL at the command line
+* Use `netlify env:set DATABASE_URL ‘THE-POSTGRES-SERVICE-URI’` - remember
+  we’ll need to quote the URL at the command line

 * Go to the Aiven Console, and to the Redis service page
 * Copy the SERVICE URI
 * Use `netlify env:set REDIS_URI ‘THE-REDIS-SERVICE-URI’`